Maybe I’ll look back at these notes and turn them into a proposal.

 You don’t write a check to either non-profit organization, because they’re both equally worthy– but then those envelopes sit there in your inbox, whispering that you’re a selfish miser.

-There is a huge cost to NOT making choices.
+There is a huge cost to NOT making decisions

 A small detail blows up into a huge crisis because it wasn’t handled in a timely way.